Solid deuterium surface degradation at ultracold neutron sources: Simulation and interpretation of experimental observations

 \subsection{Simulations of rough and flat frost layers}

-In simulations of the transmission through bulk solid D$_2$ and surface the NCSU team explored a number of effects and parameters using a very simple source geometry, similar to the LANL source cryostat, but without long guide system external to the cryostat.
+In simulations of UCN transport through bulk sD$_2$ and frost layers the NCSU team explored a number of effects and parameters using a very simple source geometry, similar to the LANL source cryostat, but without long guide system external to the cryostat.

-All simulations were done with a full energy spectrum: an initial velocity distribution according to the lower tail of the Maxwell-Boltzmann distribution was used:
+All simulations were performed with a full energy spectrum: an initial velocity distribution according to the low energy tail of the Maxwell-Boltzmann distribution was used:

-with UCN velocities covering a range (at the point of production in the deuterium) between 0 and 8\,m/s, more than covering the energy range of generically storable UCN in the guide system.
-UCN were produced homogeneously throughout the bulk sD$_2$ volume, with initial velocities directed isotropically in the top hemisphere.
-For UCN travel through the bulk we used a total neutron life time (due to absorption and upscattering) $\tau_{sD_2}=$ 40\,ms and an elastic scattering mean free path $\L_{SD_2}=$ 5\,cm.
-These values are adopted from LANL source data and should therefore be quite realistic.
+with UCN velocities covering a range at the point of production in the deuterium between 0 and 8\,m/s, more than covering the energy range of storable UCN in the guide system.

-The transmission values were calculated at the detector as the average of five simulations, each with a different random seed.
-The error was calculated as the standard deviation of the five values.
+UCN were produced homogeneously throughout the bulk sD$_2$ volume of the source, with initial velocities directed isotropically in the top hemisphere, and the yield, or probability of detection above the snow layers, was determined.
+For UCN transport through the bulk we assumed the sD$_2$ to be homogeneous, with a total neutron life time (due to absorption and upscattering) of $\tau_{sD_2}=$ 40\,ms and an elastic scattering mean free path = 4\,cm.
+These values are adopted from LANL source characterization data, in which Monte-Carlo is used to connect crystal parameters to the measured UCN yield as a function of storage time in contact with the solid deuterium and the amount of deuterium in the source (as described, for example, in~\cite{Morris2002,Saunders2004,LANL2013}).
+These values should therefore be a reasonable starting point for our simulations, but we also explore the impact of varying source conditions as a part of the studies presented in this section.

-In our first study, two UCN guide geometries above the solid D$_2$ were simulated and compared in order to check the influence of the guide transmission on the total transmission.
-The first geometry was a straight guide between the solid D$_2$ and a virtual UCN detector, with a diameter of the PULSTAR UCN cryostat.
-The second geometry, shown in Fig.~\ref{ErikGeom}, more adapted to the NCSU source geometry included a 90$^{\circ}$ bend.
-However, no significant difference was found in the results for the two geometries.
+A simplified geometry, depicted in Fig.~\ref{straightgeom}, was used for the simulations in this Section.
+The sD$_2$ source was situated as a 3.9\,cm thick volume at the bottom of a straight guide whose diameter matched the PULSTAR UCN cryostat guides (region 0).
+The bottom surface of the source was taken to be a $^{58}$Ni surface with Fermi potential $V_F = 335$\,neV (with all neutrons which are not reflected from the $^{58}$Ni assumed to be absorbed).
+The cylindrical walls of all regions were also assumed to be coated with $^{58}$Ni.
+A virtual detector was placed above the frost layers, modeled as a 100\% absorbing surface.
+UCN incident on this surface were counted as ``detected'' and their trajectories terminated.